Chapter 2:

 “Okay…Amala?”

 “No. Nicolaus will drive me home.
-He doesn’t live too far from me, so it shouldn’t be too much hassle on his end.
-Also, I’d hate to cause you any extra stress, considering how accommodating you’ve been to this point.”
-The amount of politeness Amala exuded made Nicolaus gag.
-Amala jabbed the overly expressive man in the ribs with her elbow.
+He doesn’t live too far from me, so it shouldn’t be a hassle on his end.
+Also, I’d hate to impose on you any further, considering how accommodating you’ve been thus far.”
+Politeness so thick Nicolaus gagged on; annoying Amala who elbowed the overly dramatic man’s ribs.

-“Okay.
-I see.
-Well, if you’ll excuse us.
+“Gotcha’!
+Well, if you’ll excuse us!
 Come on, kids, let’s go!”
 Vernon was blushing a bit.
-It was clear Amala struck a chord with him, though he still tried to play it off coolly.
+It was clear Amala struck a chord with him, though the confident man tried to play it off coolly.

 “…Uh…” Nicolaus took notice of his passenger and began to worry.
 “Hey, are you okay?”
-He reached over and touched her on the shoulder, but it elicited a reaction he wasn’t prepared for.
+He reached his arm over and touched her on the shoulder; that elicited a reaction he wasn’t prepared for!

-“AGHH!!!”
-Amala began flailing her arms causing one of her fingernails to cut across Nicolaus’s face, just below the eye.
-This caused the young driver to temporarily lose control of the car, just barely being able to pull over to the side of the highway.
+“Stop!
+Stop!”
+Amala began flailing her arms causing one of her fingernails to cut across Nicolaus’s face, just below the eye!
+It caused the young driver to temporarily lose control of the vehicle, just barely being able to pull over to the side of the highway!

-Other drivers drove by honking their car horns and cursing, as Amala and Nicolaus sat on the side of the highway catching their breath.
+Other drivers drove by honking their car horns and cursing, as Amala and Nicolaus sat on the side of the road catching their breath.

-“Ugh…” The cut on Nicolaus’s cheek was deep, bleeding down onto the young man’s shirt.
+“Ugh…” The cut on Nicolaus’s cheek was deep, spilling blood down onto the young man’s shirt!
 “What the fuck was that for?!”

-“Wait!!
-Amala!!”
-After putting his flashers on and setting the car in park, Nicolaus got up and ran after Amala.
+“Wait!
+Amala!”
+After putting his flashers on and setting the car in park, Nicolaus got up and ran after her!
 “I said wait!”
-Once he caught up to her, he grabbed the small woman by the wrist.
+Once he caught up to her, he grabbed the small woman by the wrist!

 “Sorry…I didn’t mean to…”

-“No…just…” A car slowed down behind them.
-An older, large woman got out.
+“No…just…” A car slowed down behind them and an older, large woman got out!

 “I didn’t do anything, I swear!”
 Nicolaus and the woman bickered for a few minutes until Amala got back to her feet.